 - Use a mouthwash that fights and dissolves plaque.

 - Floss regularly to remove bacteria and food particles from between teeth.

 - If you have dry mouth, use a mouthwash that doesn’t contain alcohol.
 You can also try chewing sugar-free gum, sipping water, and avoiding caffeine.

 - Eliminate sugary foods and drinks from your diet.

-- If you eat candy, drink soda, or any other sugary substances, always brush immediately afterwards.
+- If you eat candy, drink soda, or any other sugary substances, always rinse with water immediately afterwards.

 - Avoid junk food and eat a healthy diet that contains lots of fruits, vegetables, and other foods containing vitamin C.